 What covid measures will be in place at Imberbus in 2022?

 Our event attracts a lot of people, so social distancing will will not be possible on our buses.
-If covid restrictions are still in place it is therefore likely that the wearing of face coverings whilst travelling on the buses will be compulsory unless you have an exemption for a genuine medical reason.
-If travelling in a crowd concerns you, please delay your visit until after lunch as the buses from Warminster tend to be less busy in the afternoon.
+If travelling in a crowd worries you, please delay your visit until after lunch as the buses from Warminster tend to be less busy in the afternoon.

 We have to work our buses hard at Imberbus, so it is not be possible for us to wipe down all the hard surfaces on the buses in between trips.
 If this concerns you, we strongly advise you to bring your own supply of hand sanitiser as there are no hand washing facilities available at Imber.